Kakuzi Limited

+Kakuzi PLC is a listed Kenyan superfood producer trading on the Nairobi and London Stock Exchange, engaging in the cultivation, processing and marketing of avocados, blueberries, macadamia, tea, livestock and commercial forestry.
+Kakuzi continuously strives to build a sustainable agricultural portfolio that can mitigate weather risks to which the sector has historically been subjected.
+The company’s development plans are in full swing, with significant additional areas of avocado and macadamia being planted, and trials for blueberry development in progress.

 History

-The Sisal Venture
+The sisal venture

 The history of Kakuzi dates back to the colonial period with the arrival of Mr. Donald Farquharson Seth-Smith in British East Africa in 1906.
 A graduate of Oxford, he was a distinguished athlete, and upon arrival in Kenya, he set up his agricultural venture.
 In 1907, Donald, together with Mr. Mervyn Ridley and Lord Cranworth they bought land (10117 ha) in Makuyu where they established their agribusiness venture.
 The farm was run by Mervyn and Donald who experimented with different crops before settling on sisal.
 They named the estate Sisal Ltd and with increased demand for sisal, the business flourished.

-The Coffee & Tea Venture
+The coffee and tea venture

 Kakuzi Fiberlands limited was incorporated in 1919, with interests in sisal and Coffee.
 It neighboured Sisal Limited and during this time, Sisal limited diversified its portfolio to include tea which was grown in Nandi Hills.
 This prompted Kakuzi, then majority-owned by Eastern Produce to acquire Siret Tea Estate in 1948.